 DVI history shows flooding has been a problem since the beginning.
 Floods delayed initial construction and swept into DVI more than once throughout the years.

 Emergency Management, a trade publication, wrote in 2009 about DVI’s plans during one flood.

-“CDCR has never had to evacuate a prison, but it came close in 1994 when the Deuel Vocational Institution’s (DVI) land was flooded to the point that it looked like the prison was in the middle of a temporary lake.
-Public Information Officer Gilbert Valenzuela said the area is flood prone.
+“CDCR has never had to evacuate a prison, but it came close in 1994 when DVI land flooded.
+Lt.
+Gilbert Valenzuela said the area is flood prone.
 For example, in the 1970s up to two feet of water flooded the facility and employees had to be transported to and from work on boats,” the publication reported.
-“Levees were built around DVI because of the floodwaters, but in 1994 the water almost crested above the levees.
-‘We were afraid the levee wasn’t going to hold and it was going to break, and we would be about three or four feet underwater again,’ Valenzuela said.”
+“Levees were built around DVI because of the floodwaters, but in 1994 the water almost crested above the levees.”

 In 1997, the department issued a press release regarding floods sweeping across the northern part of the state.